mt-akar/bottom_nav_layout/README.md

 ```

 # Improvements
+I am looking to improve this package.
 Any feedback is appreciated. 🚀🚀

-I am looking to improve this package.
-If you have any ideas, create an issue.
+If you have queries, feel free to create an [issue](https://github.com/m-azyoksul/bottom_nav_layout/issues).

+If you would like to contribute, feel free to create a [PR](https://github.com/m-azyoksul/bottom_nav_layout/pulls).